moosetechnology/moosetechnology.github.io/moose-wiki/Users/Moose IDE/index.md

 ## Moose IDE Overview

 The *Moose IDE Overview* is the entry point to perform analysis with Moose.
-It presents the current *Browsers* and *Buses* in the Moose envionement.
+It presents the current *Browsers* and *Buses* in the Moose environment.

-This browser offers two main features: opening a new browser, and creating a new bus.
+This browser offers two main features: opening a new browser and creating a new bus.

 ![Moose Overview IDE](./img/moose-overview-ide.png){: .img-fill }